psychemedia/winter-tales/src/gawain_notes.md

 Looking around the Court, this great, Green Knight was the first to speak: "So, who's the boss of this horrible lot, then?
 Who's the leader of this rabble?"

-And everyone just gawped, dumbstruck; and a deep, expectant hush fell on the hall, as they waited for Arthur to respond.
+And everyone just gawped, dumbstruck; and everyone looked at the axe; and a deep, expectant hush fell on the hall, as they waited for Arthur to respond.

 "A warm welcome to you, sir, on this cold winter's night.
 I am Arthur, the head of this household.
 You are welcome to join us."

 "Thank you, but no," said the knight.
 "That is *not* why I am here."

 And there was silence.
-As everyone else looked at the axe.
+As everyone else looked at the axe again.

 "Don't worry yourselves," said the knight.
 "I'm not here for a fight.
 You can see I'm not dressed for war."